Enter your email address below and subscribe to our newsletter

 Chicken Drumsticks, Butter, Olive Oil, Basmati Rice, Garlic Cloves, Onion, Kabsa spice, Tomato paste, Chicken Stock Cube, Fresh Parsley.

-What is Kabsa Spice made of?
+What is Kabsa Spice Made Of?

-What is the Difference between Chicken Kabsa and Chicken Machboos?
+What is the Difference Between Chicken Kabsa and Chicken Machboos?

-Serve immediately: Generously place the kabsa rice and chicken on a plate and garnish with fresh parsley to serve.
+Generously place the kabsa rice and chicken on a plate and garnish with fresh parsley to serve.
 For a more authentic experience, add some caramelized onions, roasted nuts and raisins.

 What to Serve with Chicken Kabsa?